 As if recovering damages after a no-contact accident was not difficult enough as it is, it makes matters worse is that in many cases, the at-fault driver does not stop at the scene and flees the scene of the “crash,” or the at-fault motorist stops but does not admit fault.

 In either of these situations, the victim should speak to an experienced no-contact accident attorney in Seattle or elsewhere in Washington to (a) collect evidence to identify the at-fault motorist who fled the scene, or (b) gather sufficient evidence proving the other motorist’s fault.

 Contrary to the popular belief, just because you were in a car crash where no other vehicle touched your vehicle, this does not automatically make you fully responsible for your resulting financial damages and losses.
-In this situation, many drivers feel discouraged from attempting to prove the other party’s fault and decide to pay for their medical bills and other damages from their own pocket.
+In this situation, many drivers feel discouraged from attempting to prove the other party’s fault and decide to pay for their medical bills and other damages from their own pockets.